RanyeM/Research-Projects-/README.md

 # Research-Projects-
-Research projects at research internships at Harvard University and Norfolk State University
+Research projects at research internships at Norfolk State University